holycrap872/ucls-ms-intro-to-cs/CourseMaterials/course_documents/syllabus.md

 - How can we utilize common programming paradigms to automate boring or repetitive work?
-- What are strategies that can use to decompose a problem in order to make it simpler to understand?
+- What are strategies that we can use to decompose a problem in order to make it simpler to understand?
 - What is abstraction and how does it relate to our ability to reason effectively?